UNINETTSigma2/documentation/code_development/guides/converting_acc2omp/openacc2openmp.md

 f(x_i,y_j)=\frac{f(x_{i+1},y) + f(x_{i-1},y) + f(x,y_{i+1}) + f(x,y_{i-1})}{4}. \ \ \ \ (3)
 ```

 The Eq.
 (3) can be solved iteratively by defining some initial conditions that reflect the geometry of the problem at-hand.
 This can be done either using Gauss–Seidel method or Jacobi method.
 Here, we apt for the Jacobi algorithm due to its simplicity.
 The corresponding compute code is written in *Fortran 90* and is given below in a serial form.
-Note that a *C*-based code can be found [here](https://documentation.sigma2.no/code_development/guides/openacc.html?highlight=openacc).
+Note that a *C*-based code can be found {ref}`here <openacc>`.

 ```bash
        do while (max_err.gt.error.and.iter.le.max_iter)